String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes: Examples

 where each process is Poisson with rates $k_i>0$, and where the concentrations of the reactants $A$ and $B$ are held constant.
 This system was introduced in \cite{schloegl:1972}.
 Even though it can be considered unrealistic for practical purposes, in particular because of the presence of ternary reactions, it serves as a toy model to understand bi-stable reaction networks.
 Its dynamics can be modeled as a MJP on $\ZZ_+$ with generator

 and with the propensity functions

-The model above satisfies a large deviation principle in the following scaling limit: Denote by $c=n/V$ the concentration of $X$, and normalize it by a typical concentration $c_0$, so that $x=c/c_0$.
-Now, in the limit of a large number of particles per cell $c_0 V=\epsilon^{-1}\to\infty$ and simultaneously rescaling time by $\epsilon$, we obtain
+The model above satisfies a large deviation principle in the following scaling limit: Denote by $c=n/D$ the concentration of $X$, and normalize it by a typical concentration $c_0$, so that $x=c/c_0$.
+Now, for a large number of particles per lattice site $c_0 D=\epsilon^{-1}$, we obtain to leading order

 on $\mathcal E^\eps = \eps \ZZ_+$, where we defined $k_i=\lambda_i(c_0)^{1-i}$, and